nearform/titus/docs/developers/README.md

 * [Jest], [nock] and [faker] test tools
 * [ESLint] code linter
 * [Prettier] code format with [Standard] preset
+* [Swagger] interactive API documentation, can be accessed on the endpoint /documentation

 Refer to the section [Titus Backend](developers/packages/titus-backend/) for more details.